 But without basic analytics and data science architectures to support these endeavors, astronomers, engineers, and technicians are left without easy access or understanding of their data and must instead rely on instinct and acquired expertise.
 While this works, there is little room for improvement or efficiency gains, and it’s challenging to collaborate with other colleagues.

-The Atacama Large Millimeter/submillimeter Array (ALMA), faces similar data challenges to other observatories, but on a larger scale.
-ALMA is a radio telescope composed of 66 high precision antennas located on the Chajnantor Plateau, 5000 meters altitude in northern Chile, and it is recognized as “the most complex astronomical observatory ever built on Earth."
+The Atacama Large Millimeter/submillimeter Array (ALMA) Observatory faces similar data challenges to other observatories, but on a larger scale.
+ALMA is a radio telescope composed of 66 high precision antennas located on the Chajnantor Plateau, 5,000 meters altitude in northern Chile.
+It is recognized as “the most complex astronomical observatory ever built on Earth."

 This massive array has a collecting surface of over 6,492 square meters, which allows it to provide about 10 times the resolution of the famous Hubble Space Telescope.
-To do it so, ALMA produces up to 5 TB of scientific data every day, equivalent in scope to ~ 2500 hours of video.
+The ALMA Observatory produces up to 5 TB of scientific data every day, equivalent in scope to ~ 2,500 hours of video.

 Credit: EHT Collaboration

 The ALMA Observatory looks at the oldest and coldest things in the Universe, and was a key contributor to the creation of the black hole image.
 The image on the left is the full image, while the center image is without any of the Chilean (ALMA-APEX’s) data.
 The image on the right shows what the image would look like without the second largest contributor; it’s clear that ALMA’s observations were critical for the creation of this groundbreaking image and brought us “the donut.”